Towards reconstructing quantum structured light on a quantum computer: Theory

 so that $\langle Z_j\rangle\in[-1,1]$ corresponds to $p_j\in[0,1]$.
 To make the encoding explicit, let $N$ denote the number of real scalar variables that we place on the quantum device.
 In the present work, we adopt a one-to-one (basis) encoding and therefore set the number of qubits to $N_{\mathrm{enc}}$ (equivalent to the number of elements in the density matrix), in the variational circuit; consequently, the index $j$ below runs over $j=1,\dots,N$.
 Under this convention, each encoded scalar $p_j$ is associated with a single qubit via the affine transformation in Eq. (\ref{eq:affine_encoding}) so that we can map the components of the density matrix onto operators, i.e. $p_j \mapsto \frac{1 - Z_j}{2}$.
 Under this mapping, the pairwise products satisfy Substituting these mappings into the quadratic form (Eq. \eqref{eq:lsq}) expressed in the variables $p_j$ and collecting terms, generates an operator $\mathcal{H}$ that is diagonal in the computational basis and whose expectation value reproduces the least-squares cost up to an additive constant as desired.
 Writing $Q_{jk}$ for the entries of $Q$ and $t_j$ for entries of $t$, the Hamiltonian takes the Ising (Pauli-$Z$) form with coefficients given directly by $Q$ and $t$:

 where Re$(\cdot)$ represents real parts.
 If complex flattened entries are encoded, real and imaginary parts should be handled as separate encoded scalars; the expressions above assume encoding of real-valued quantities.
-The variational objective is the Hamiltonian expectation on a parameterized pure state $|\psi(\boldsymbol{\theta})\rangle$: Minimization is performed in a hybrid scheme as illustrated in Fig.~\ref{fig:workflow} (c): a parameterized quantum circuit prepares the state $|\psi(\boldsymbol{\theta})\rangle$ by applying a paramertrised unitary $U(\boldsymbol{\theta})$ to the N qubits initialsed as $|0\rangle^{\otimes N}$.
+The variational objective is the Hamiltonian expectation on a parameterized pure state $|\psi(\boldsymbol{\theta})\rangle$: Minimization is performed in a hybrid scheme as illustrated in Fig.~\ref{fig:workflow} (c): a parameterized quantum circuit prepares the state $|\psi(\boldsymbol{\theta})\rangle$ by applying a paramertrised unitary $U(\boldsymbol{\theta})$ to the $N$ qubits initialsed as $|0\rangle^{\otimes N}$.
 In our case the unitary is built from the three ansatz families composed of single depth rotation gate $R_y(\boldsymbol{\theta}_1)$, depth three $R_y$ gates $R_y(\boldsymbol{\theta}_1),R_y(\boldsymbol{\theta}_2),R_y(\boldsymbol{\theta}_3) $ rotation gates and a universal single-qubit rotation gate set $\{R_z(\boldsymbol{\theta}_1), R_y(\boldsymbol{\theta}_2), R_z(\boldsymbol{\theta}_3)\}$ of depth three.
 The quantum processor (or simulator) provides estimates of the expectation values $\langle Z_j\rangle$ and $\langle Z_j Z_k\rangle$, and the classical optimizer updates $\boldsymbol{\theta}$ to minimise the energy/cost, $E(\boldsymbol{\theta})$.
 After convergence, sampling the optimized circuit in the computational basis yields a distribution over possible basis states in the logical basis.
 The states are interpreted as bitstrings from which we extract the one with the highest counts, and subsequently reshape it to recover estimates of the encoded binary scalar variables, thereby reconstructing the desired density matrix components.
-For instance, consider a system with $N=4$ qubits.
-In this case, there are $2^4 = 16$ possible computational basis states $\ket{0000}, \ket{0001}, \ldots, \ket{1110}, \ket{1111}$ mapping the bit strings.
-Suppose the state $\ket{1111}$, which encodes the bit string $1111$, minimises the energy function.
-This outcome can then be reshaped into a $2 \times 2$ matrix representing the desired solution, i.e. $ \rho \propto .$ As a further illustration, Fig.~\ref{fig:workflow}(d) shows an example for a $4 \times 4$ density matrix reconstructed from a distribution over $2^{16}$ possibilities, as obtained in the final step of our workflow, highlighting the most probable solutions.